 - Department of System Design,

 - Department of Physical and Biomedical Electronics.

-The main scientific and pedagogical interests of the Department of Optoelectronics and Information Technology include optoelectronics and artificial intelligence systems.
-These include recording, processing, transmission and display of information, digital signal and image processing, pattern recognition, computational linguistics and natural language processing, complex systems and networks, expert systems, knowledge bases, neural networks, intelligent sensors, radiological systems monitoring, etc.
+The main scientific and pedagogical interests of the Department of Optoelectronics and Information Technologies cover optoelectronics and artificial intelligence systems.
+In particular, we are talking about the recording, processing, transmission and display of information, digital signal and image processing, pattern recognition, computational linguistics and natural language processing, complex systems and networks, expert systems, knowledge bases, neural networks, intelligent sensors, radiological systems, monitoring, etc.

-The Department of Electronic and Computer Systems conducts research in the following areas:
+The Department of Radioelectronic and Computer Systems conducts scientific research in the following areas:

 - development of sensors based on porous silicon, experimental and theoretical study of their properties, creation of software for processing signals from sensors;

 - computer modeling of complex systems using parallel multiprocessor computing technologies;